ori-sky/polar-space/designs/voice.md

 "Please stand by whilst I enable your primary Ion Friction Drive...
 Your primary IFD is now enabled, please fly forward, then come to a complete halt."
 (Graphic shown as demonstration)
 "Now, please stand by whilst I enable your secondary IFD...
 Your secondary IFD is now enabled, please fly backwards, then come to a complete halt."
 (Graphic shown as demonstration)
 "I have enabled your IFD Overdrive System, please enable it and fly forward, then come to a complete halt."
 (Graphic shown as demonstration)
-"You will have noticed that using your IFD Overdrive used stored capacitor energy.
+"You will have noticed that deploying your IFD Overdrive has drained some of your stored capacitor energy.
 Prolonged usage of IFD Overdrive is not recommended as a result."

 ## General Greeting